song: Black Hole Sun

 year: 1994

 I live for the edge cases, for the transitions.
-“Don’t get lost in the transaction,” someone once told me, “That’s where you’ll lose time.”

-I reply to a message from someone I probably shouldn’t be involved with and the air is rife with the seeds of disaster, and that is a tired fucking theme.
+I take out my phone and reply to a message from someone that I probably shouldn’t be involved with and the air is rife with the seeds of disaster and that’s a tired fucking theme.

 I’ve been getting more real with myself lately.
 Trying more, caring less.
-The usual checklist symptoms of a slow psychosis.

-I’ll cut this part out of my memoirs, like an act that should be dropped from the show.
+The usual checklist symptoms of a slow psychosis and I remember to cut this part out of my memoirs, like an act dropped from the show.
 It serves no purpose.

 I feel like a sun about to burst and when the anxiety comes as it inevitably does I catch it and slow it down and remember that I probably still have a billion years left and that always makes me happy and then I hear my name.